 When it comes to working with data in Microsoft Excel, especially if it wasn’t your data to begin with, things can get tricky quickly.
 Between Excel formulas not working, human error, and simply trying to understand someone else’s thought process, there are a lot of ways checking and fixing an Excel workbook can go wrong.
 That’s where this post comes in.
 Written by Excel MVP, creator at the YouTube channel Excel on Fire, trainer, LinkedIn instructor and co-host of ExcelTV, Oz du Soleil, this article will dive into five critical examples of checking and fixing an Excel workbook, a situation managers—however reluctantly—might find themselves in.

-This article is part of our series Spreadsheet Quick Wins for Managers, where spreadsheet experts share their top tips for managers, creating actionable tutorials that managers can start putting into practice today.
+This article is just one of the tutorials on our blog.
+We often ask spreadsheet experts to share their top tips for managers, creating actionable tutorials that professionals can start putting into practice today.

 Who’s this article for?